OSU-MC/MyClassroom/server/README.md

 # MyClassroom Server
-## Configuring MyClassroom Server
+## Update Server Configuration
-The server application can be configured by modifying the `/server/.env` file.
-The `DEV_DB_...` and `TEST_DB_...` values should match those in the database/user creation commands listed in the setup steps below.
-Additionally, `CLIENT_URL` should be set to the client application URL.
+Modify `/server/.env` to update the MyClassroom Server configuration.
+The `DEV_DB_...` and `TEST_DB_...` environment variables should match those in the database/user creation commands listed in the [MySQL](#mysql) setup steps below.
+Additionally, `CLIENT_URL` should be set to the MyClassroom Client application URL.
 For basic testing, the default values can be used.

 ## Setup Application for Server Development
 This guide is specifically for local development of the MyClassroom Server.
 You may prefer to use the main [README.md](../README.md) install/setup instructions for other deployments.